Donnie-McGee/Festival-Purchase-Behavior-Analysis/1.- Data Preparation/README.md

 The distribution in this column is less balanced than in *"gender"*, but the same procedure was applied, since the number of null values represents only about 2% of the sample.

+## Making *"ticket_price"* consistent

+In the original dataset there are only three distinct prices (80, 150, and 350), but they’ve been assigned inconsistently.
+For example, some entries labeled as “VIP” have a price of 80, and some “1-Day” tickets show a price of 350.

+To fix this, we apply a fixed mapping so that each ticket type always corresponds to the same price:

+- **1-Day** → 80
+- **3-Day** → 210
+- **VIP**   → 350

+This ensures that, regardless of how they appeared in the raw data, all “1-Day” tickets become 80, all “3-Day” tickets become 210, and all “VIP” tickets become 350.

+## Typos and spaces

 ### Columns with minor typos

 The following columns contained small, easily correctable errors: